paazmaya/tarita/README.md

 ## Version history

-- Run tests also against Node.js version 14.
-Now versions 10 (Travis), 12 (AppVeyor), and 14 (Travis) of Node.js are covered

 * `v0.5.0` (2019-09-)
   - Started testing with Windows at AppVeyor
-  - Minimum Node.js version lifted from `4.2.0` to `8.11.1`
+  - Minimum Node.js version lifted from `4.2.0` to `10.13.0`
+  - Run tests also against Node.js version 14.
+Now versions 10 (Travis), 12 (AppVeyor), and 14 (GitHub Actions) of Node.js are covered
   - Use [`npm-shrinkwrap.json`](https://docs.npmjs.com/files/shrinkwrap.json) for locking the working set of 3rd party dependencies
 * `v0.4.0` (2016-01-28)
   - Do not break the existing structure outside `define` statement